blueinkhq/blueink-client-python-examples/README.md

 # blueink-client-python-examples
-Examples for using the [BlueInk Python module](https://github.com/blueinkhq/blueink-client-python)
+This repo should provide some practical examples for getting started with the [BlueInk Python module](https://github.com/blueinkhq/blueink-client-python); in particular interacting with the Client, using the BundleHelper and PersonHelper to build Bundles and Persons respectfully.

+Currently, these examples are built and tested to blueink-client-python v0.9.3

 ## Usage
 ### Requisite Python Packages